SankThomas/react-course/README.md

 ## What you need on your machine

 1. NodeJs - download and install from `https://nodejs.org`
-2. Code Editor - VSCode, Atom
+2. Code Editor - VSCode, Atom, Sublime Text, Notepad, Notepad++, Webstorm
 3. Npm, Npx - Are installed when you install nodejs

    - To check the fidelity of your install, open up a terminal on your machine and run the command `node --version` to see what version of nodejs you're running.